MicrosoftDocs/azure-docs/articles/dns/dnssec.md

 - Authoritative DNS servers maintain a chain of trust by verifying the authenticity of the DNS zone in the DNS hierarchy.
 For example, if a parent zone doesn't have a delegation signer (DS) record for a child zone, it can't verify the DNSSEC status of the child zone and the chain of trust is broken.

 Recursive servers:
-- Recursive DNS servers, also called resolving or caching DNS servers, maintain a chain of trust through the use of DNSSEC trust anchors.
+- Recursive DNS servers (also called resolving or caching DNS servers) maintain a chain of trust through the use of DNSSEC trust anchors.
 A trust anchor is a public cryptographic key provided by an authoritative server and installed on a recursive server to support DNSSEC validation.
 The trust anchor is a DNSKEY record, or DS record containing a [hash](/dotnet/standard/security/ensuring-data-integrity-with-hash-codes) of a DNSKEY record.
 The DNSKEY record is created on an authoritative server when a zone is signed, and removed from the zone if the zone is unsigned.
 Trust anchors for parent zones must be manually installed on recursive DNS servers.
-    - If a recursive DNS server does not have a DNSSEC trust anchor for a given zone, it will not perform DNSSEC validation on that zone.
+    - If a recursive DNS server does not have a DNSSEC trust anchor for a given zone (or the zone's parent), it will not perform DNSSEC validation on that zone.
     - If a recursive DNS server has a DNSSEC trust anchor for a parent zone and it receives a query for a child zone, it checks to see if a DS record for the child zones is present in the parent zone.
-If the DS record is found, the recursive DNS server performs DNSSEC validation.
-If the recursive DNS server determines that the parent zone does not have a DS record for the child zone, it assumes the child zone is insecure and does not perform DNSSEC validation.
+      - If the DS record is found, the recursive DNS server performs DNSSEC validation.
+      - If the recursive DNS server determines that the parent zone does not have a DS record for the child zone, it assumes the child zone is insecure and does not perform DNSSEC validation.
     - Recursive servers that have DNSSEC validation disabled or are not DNSSEC-aware do not perform validation.

-> [!NOTE]
-> Trust anchors can also be DS records.

 ## DNSSEC validation